Thomas Oxley (neurologist): COVID-19 research

-Oxley and his colleagues at Mount Sinai reported an increased incidence of stroke identified in patients under 50 years of age with COVID-19, which was published in New England Journal of Medicine in April 2020.
+Oxley and his colleagues at Mount Sinai reported an increased incidence of stroke identified in patients under 50 years of age with COVID-19, which was published in The New England Journal of Medicine in April 2020.

 Education

-After earning bachelor's degrees in medical science, medicine and surgery from the University of Monash in Melbourne Australia, Oxley earned doctorate degrees in philosophy and neuroscience from the University of Melbourne.
+After earning bachelor's degrees in medical science, medicine and surgery from the University of Monash, Oxley earned doctorate degrees in philosophy and neuroscience from the University of Melbourne.
 His training included advanced MRI imaging analysis, hardware device (stent) development, and electrophysiological signal processing.
 Oxley completed residencies in both internal medicine and neurology, as well as a stroke fellowship.
 From 2015 – 2017, Oxley completed an endovascular neurosurgery fellowship at Mount Sinai Hospital in New York under Professor J. Mocco and Professor Alejandro Berenstein.

 Scientific career

 Dr Oxley has published 100 internationally peer reviewed articles that have accumulated over 6500 citations, with 13 as first or last author and with an H Index of 20.